HugoKovac/AnsibleDeployment/README.md

-# BoilerplateDeploy
+# Ansible Deployment

 This repo contains ansible tasks and playbooks to deploy the Boilerplate.

-Make sure you add your ssh key as a deployment key for the [SveltePrismaAuth](https://github.com/HugoKovac/SveltePrismaAuth) and BoilerplateBackend (Deleted Since)
+Make sure you add your SSH key as a deployment key for the [SveltePrismaAuth](https://github.com/HugoKovac/SveltePrismaAuth) and BoilerplateBackend (Deleted Since)

 # Variables